thetuvix/webxr/input-explainer.md

 ```

 ### Renderable models
-For `tracked-controller` input sources, it is often appropriate for the application to render a contextually appropriate model (such as a racket in a tennis game).
+For `tracked-pointer` input sources, it is often appropriate for the application to render a contextually appropriate model (such as a racket in a tennis game).
 Other times it's desirable for the application to render a device that matches what the user is holding, especially when relaying instructions about it's use.
 Finally, there are times when it's best to not render anything at all, such as when the XR device uses a transparent display and the user can see their hands and/or any tracked devices without app assistance.
 See [Handling non-opaque displays](explainer.md#Handling-non-opaque-displays) in the main explainer for more details.

 #### Choosing renderable models
-The majority of `tracked-controller` input sources will have a non-null `gamepad` attribute on the `XRInputSource` object.
+The majority of `tracked-pointer` input sources will have a non-null `gamepad` attribute on the `XRInputSource` object.
 The `Gamepad`'s `id` is used to determine what should be rendered if the app intends to visualize the input source itself, rather than an alternative virtual object.
 (See the section on [Button and Axis State](#button-and-axis-state) for more details.)

 The WebXR Device API currently does not offer any way to retrieve renderable resources that represent the input devices from the API itself, and as such the `Gamepad`'s `id` must be used as a key to load an appropriate resources from the application's server or a CDN.
 The example below presumes that the `getInputSourceRenderableModel` call would do the required lookup and caching.